This is the ultimate guide to first home buyer loans in 2023. We’ll cover the fundamental first home buyer trends this year.

 When it comes to rentvesting, research is critical.
 You will need to figure out the suburbs that are still sitting at a lower purchase price and try to predict the future of the property market.

-Be strict about what you’re looking for and take away the emotional attachment.
+Be strict about what you’re looking for, and remove any emotional attachment.

 It is purely an investment.

 We advise speaking to a mortgage broker and financial planner before going ahead with rentvesting.